rasheedamir/generator-jhipster/README.md

 ####[PhantomJS](http://phantomjs.org/)

 [PhantomJS](http://phantomjs.org/) is a headless WebKit-based rendering engine and interpreter with a JavaScript API.
 Think of PhantomJS as a browser that doesn’t have any graphical user interface.
 PhantomJS can execute HTML, CSS, and JavaScript code.
 Because PhantomJS is not required to render a browser’s GUI, it can be used in display-less environments (for example, a CI server) to run tests.
+In our case, Grunt automatically spawns the PhantomJS instance, executes the code of our tests, reads the execution results using the PhantomJS API, and prints them out in the console.